topicusonderwijs/wise-r-starter/openapi-client/docs/UsersApi.md

 var opts = {
-  'usertype': "usertype_example", // String | Filter the type of User (optional) 'schoollocations': ["schoollocations_example"], // [String] | Filter on schoollocations (optional, list of id's) 'groups': ["groups_example"], // [String] | Filter on groups (optional, list of id's) 'offset': 0, // Integer | Paging: number of records to skip (optional) 'limit': 100 // Integer | Paging: number of records to return (optional, maximal value: 100) };
+  'usertype': "usertype_example", // String | Filter the type of User (optional) 'schoollocations': ["schoollocations_example"], // [String] | Filter on schoollocations (optional, list of id's) 'school': "school_example", // String | Filter on schoolid.
+Overruled by schoollocations, groups if multiple filters found.
+  'groups': ["groups_example"], // [String] | Filter on groups (optional, list of id's) 'offset': 0, // Integer | Paging: number of records to skip (optional) 'limit': 100, // Integer | Paging: number of records to return (optional, maximal value: 1000) 'firstName': "firstName_example", // String | Filter on given name of the users 'surname': "surname_example", // String | Filter on the family name of the user 'email': "email_example", // String | Filter on the E-mail address of the user 'grade': "grade_example", // String | Filter on the grade (if student) 'archived': true // Boolean | Also returns archived users, default false };
 apiInstance.getUsers(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);